meetuparchive/mailbox/README.md

   subject:lotto since:1-jan-2019
 ```

+A non-0 exit code is yielded when there are no results.
+You can use this to detect if your
+search was successful or not.

 ### query filters

 Query filters expected in the form of `{name}:{value}` arguments.
 Multi-word values should be quoted.